What is the Climate Action Incentive? Here’s how it affects your taxes.

 We know you probably scrolled down to this part immediately because this is what we’re all dying to know, right?
 The amount of the Climate Action Incentive payments will be based on where you live and the size of your family.
 Unlike other tax credits, it will not be based on income – every household has the same rebate available.

-The average family of four will receive an incentive of $609 in Saskatchewan, $339 in Manitoba, $307 in Ontario and $256 in New Brunswick.
+The average family of four will receive an incentive of $809 in Saskatchewan, $486 in Manitoba, $448 in Ontario and $888 in Alberta.
 People who live in more rural areas will get 10% more than those in cities to account for the fact that they likely use more energy and that they don’t have as many public transportation options to reduce their fuel consumption.

-Here’s a provincial breakdown based on household size:
+Here’s a provincial breakdown based on household size and tax year:

 Ok, so after I pay the fuel charge and get the Climate Action Incentive payment back, how much money am I really left with?